jlinoff/rsa_demo/README.md

 One interesting feature is that it will encrypt and decrypt text of sizes greater than a single block.
-Another is that it uses the same key structure as production versions.
+Another is that it uses the same key structure as production tools (PKCS#1 and ssh-rsa).

 The code is written in python3 (compatible with 3.7 or later).
 It exists in a local module named `rsa_demo` that is bundled as a wheel that is